sajjjadayobi/PersianQA/README.md

 | :-------------------: | :--------: | :---------: | :----: |
 | Our XLM-Roberta-Large | **84.81%** |   70.40%    |  558M  |
 |     Our ParsBERT      |   70.06%   |   53.55%    |  162M  |

+## Experiment

+As far as we managed to experiment with the dataset, the best results always came from merging the dataset with other big datasets (in other languages) such as SQuAD using multilingual models.
+Foremost, try to establish the "reading comprehension" concept in your idea with the larger dataset and then transfer the knowledge to Persian with this very dataset.

+However, this method is not only limited to this application and can be put to use in other domains and smaller datasets.

 ## Contact us
 If you have a technical question regarding the dataset, code or publication, please create an issue in this repository.